PandaSekh/PandaSekh_OldBlog/_posts/2021-08-10-nextjs-free-commenting-system-part-1.md

 ---
-title: NextJS Free Commenting System using Github [Part 1/x]
+title: NextJS Free Commenting System using Github [Part 1/2]
 layout: post
 categories: [Next.js, Javascript, React, Github, Comments]
 description: "How to build a fully functional commenting system hosted on Github for free."
 ---

 In a recent project of mine built with NextJS I wanted to implement a simple but functional commenting system.
 While I [already did a commenting system](https://alessiofranceschi.me/blog/react-commenting-system), it was using an external CMS (Sanity.io).
-While Sanity is great, for this project I had two different goals:
+Sanity is great, but for this project I had two different goals:
 - I wanted it to be totally free, without limits
 - I wanted total control over the data

 The solution I came up with was using Github as a database for the comments.
 Github's API allows us to make commits (save comments) and retrieve files from a repository (get the comments).
-Please note that this is a great solution for cheap and low-traffic website, otherwise it's just better to use a database.
+Please note that this is a great solution for a cheap and low-traffic website, otherwise it's just better to use a database.
 Anyway, this was a fun little challenge.

 The features of this commenting system are:
 - It's totally free